Following the six step Information Search Process (ISP) will save time and keep you organized through all phases of any research assignment.

 Types of Plagiarism

-Intentional is obvious – copying information word for word or summarizing without giving credit, making up information or using someone else’s work or ideas and not giving them credit
+Intentional is obvious – copying information word for word or summarizing without giving credit, making up information or using someone else’s work or ideas (including ChatGPT and other AI chatbots) and not giving them credit.

 Unintentional plagiarism is the most common and done accidentally.
 This includes not using proper citations, not using quotation marks, poor summarizing, reusing your own paper or forgetting to cite your sources.